“Happiness is the highest form of health” – Dalai Lama quote.

 The 16 Types Of Happiness That Effect Health:

 The researchers found 16 different types of happiness that effect health.

 Not feeling enough of these types of happiness?
 Use these tips for positive thinking so your mind produces happiness automatically.

 The researchers also listed negative emotions that do not have an effect on health.

 People who experience more types of happiness are likely to live longer, happier lives.

-To take advantage of this, the researchers recommend monitoring your positive emotions.
+As for the researchers, they recommend monitoring your positive emotions.

 ‘The simple daily practice of labeling and categorizing good feelings in specific terms may help us experience more differentiated emotions in different contexts,’ says Professor Ong.